The Recuse Signal Becomes the Access-Deny Note

 The reported result is deliberately narrow.
 In the signal-present unauthorized condition, all subjects recused.
 In the no-signal control, API-model agents completed the task.
 When an authorization framing was added, GPT-4o proceeded in four of five trials while GPT-4o-mini and Claude Code continued to recuse in the reported pilot cells.
 The paper treats this as evidence that the signal is cooperative and model-dependent, not absolute.

 The limitation section is as important as the table.
 The author calls it a pilot with small per-cell counts, a single task family, SSH-centered measurement, a single production host, and possible sensitivity to wording and tool surfacing.
-This should prevent the result from becoming a new superstition.
+The Kubernetes adapter is validated as a mechanism in the paper, not as new recusal-measurement data.
 Recuse is not proof that agents obey site policy.
 It is evidence that some compliant agents can honor a resource-originated access-deny note when the note reaches them.

 Governance Standard

 A deployment that adopts Recuse should write down what the signal is allowed to mean.
-It should not replace least privilege, bastions, short-lived credentials, approval workflows, read replicas, or external policy checks.
+It should not replace least privilege, bastions, short-lived credentials, scoped tokens, approval workflows, read replicas, admission control, revocation, or external policy checks.
 A client that ignores the signal while holding valid credentials still gets through.
 The signal is for compliant agents, accidental access, operator intent, and auditability.

 That turns a vague postmortem into a governance question.
 The incident is no longer simply, Why did the agent connect?
-It becomes, Did the resource publish a denial, did the tool layer expose it, did the agent recognize it, and did the operator override it?
-This connects Recuse to agent identity, agent logs, the false boundary of command denylists, and AI audit trails.
+It becomes: did the resource publish a denial, did the tool layer expose it, did the agent recognize it, did the operator override it, and what downstream action followed?
+This connects Recuse to agent identity, agent logs, runtime governance, delegation contracts, and AI audit trails.

 What This Changes